Why the Mile?

 In America, the Mile – lower and upper case – is deeply embedded in our culture and history.
 We are one of the few countries in the world that still uses the mile as a distance measurement, and thus, as a centuries old result, Americans think, speak and relate in miles not kilometers (“How many miles did you run today?”, “I averaged five-minute miles in my race”, etc.).
 In short, Americans "get" the Mile not the 1500 meters.

 Because the 1500 meters, or worse, the misfit 1600 meters at the high school level, do not have the same historical significance and cultural, media and promotional value as the Mile.
-There is no 1500 meter equivalent to Roger Bannister’s historic and still revered first sub-4 minute Mile; put simply, it is iconic and timeless.
+There is no 1500 meter equivalent to Roger Bannister’s historic and still revered & resonating first sub-4 minute Mile; put simply, the Mile is iconic, classic and timeless.

-America understands the mystique of the Mile, particularly the sub-4 minute Mile.
-It is time we Bring Back the Mile, America’s Distance!
-Join the Movement.
+America also understands the mystique of the Mile, particularly the sub-4 minute Mile, and the Mile is as American as Thanksgiving, baseball, apple pie and The 4th of July!
+It is time we Bring Back the Mile, America’s distance!
+Join the Movement today.
+Go Mile!

 Our Team